 18.3.2.
 Jetty

-Like Tomcat, Jetty has a read-only JNDI, so Weld can't automatically bind the Manager.
-To bind the Manager to JNDI, you should populate WEB-INF/jetty-env.xml with the following contents:
+Like Tomcat, Jetty has a read-only JNDI, so Weld can't automatically bind the BeanManager.
+To bind the BeanManager to JNDI in Jetty 6, you should populate WEB-INF/jetty-env.xml with the following contents: